 If you’re interested in learning how you can start identifying deals in the stock market, reading The Intelligent Investor is a must.
 In fact, it’s a good read for anyone who’s broadly interested in learning more about the stock markets in general.

-True to Graham’s philosophy, the portfolio is also diversified – and requires a long-term investment horizon for the thesis to play out, which also makes it a riskier proposition compared to other investment options.
+As a value investor, you require a long-term investment horizon for the investment thesis to play out, which also makes it a riskier proposition compared to other investment options.
 But then again, there’s no such thing as high returns with low-risk!

 Are you a value investor?
 If so, what appeals most to you about it?
 If not, what are some of the drawbacks you find about this investing style?
 Tweet your thoughts to me at @vikasbardia 🙂